Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 }
 ```

 Now we can apply the function to our data set.
-We could generalize this more if we wanted.
+We could generalize this more.
 We could also use an apply function.
 For this sort of exercise, we aren't concerned with extreme efficiency.
-We just want to demonstrate the mechanics.
+We want to demonstrate the mechanics.
 We'll use lists and for loops to accomplish our task.
-If we had to repeat this exercise often, daisy chaining for loops is not a best practice.
-Try not to copy and paste more than three times.
+If we had to repeat this exercise often, there are better practices than daisy chaining for loops.
+Try to copy and paste at most three times.
 You'll make errors.

 ```r